 PREREQUISITE: Successful completion of ESL 4B or appropriate placement score.
-ADVISORY: Concurrent enrollment in ESL 5A.
-Students in this high-intermediate ESL course learn reading comprehension, critical reading, and vocabulary skills to prepare for and support their academic work across the curriculum.
-This course is designed to build academic language fluency including academic vocabulary.
+ADVISORY: Concurrent enrollment in ESL 5A and Speech 72 (see the Speech section for more information.)
+Students at high intermediate ESL level receive instruction in reading and vocabulary skills to prepare them for college work.